Ontario General Power of Attorney | Free Template

 This person can be a spouse, family member, or lifelong friend.
 If you’d like, you can also appoint a lawyer or trust company instead.
 Some people prefer an impartial party because it can eliminate conflict.

-You’re not obligated to appoint an Attorney for your finances, it is entirely your choice to do so.
+You’re not obligated to appoint an Attorney for your finances; it is entirely your choice to do so.
 If someone is pressuring you into choosing them as your Attorney, consider not appointing them and speaking with a trusted friend or family member.
-To learn more about choosing someone to act as your General Power of Attorney, check out our General POA guide.

-General POA Requirements
+General POA Requirements in Ontario

-Be called a General Power of Attorney or state that it doesn’t permit your Attorney to continue acting for you if you become mentally incapacitated;
+- Be called a General Power of Attorney or state that it doesn’t permit your Attorney to continue acting for you if you become mentally incapacitated;

-Have physical, hand-written signatures;
+- Have physical, hand-written signatures;

-Name one or more individuals to act as your Attorney for finances;
+- Name one or more individuals to act as your Attorney for finances;

-Be signed and dated; and
+- Be signed and dated by the person giving POA; and

-Be signed by two witnesses.
+- Be signed by two eligible witnesses.

 Details to Include in Your General POA